 A riveting exhibit highlighting never-before-seen collections from prisoners of war exposing the struggles, challenges, and triumphs of life in captivity.

 Most people aren’t aware of the drastic differences that exist between varying prisoner of war (POW) experiences.
 The camp and captor greatly determined the lifestyle and treatment these prisoners received.

 What happens when a soldier, sailor, airman, or marine is captured during war?
 How do they cope with the physical and mental toll of prison life after capture?
 The experience was different for each individual forced to endure capture by the enemy.
 Food was scarce for some, others received adequate meals, exercise, and camaraderie.
 Some endured long hours of work.
 Many were limited to just a few words for outside communication.

-Visitors can explore artifacts, archival materials, photographs, and oral histories that examine international laws pertaining to POWs, day-to-day life in a prisoner of war camp, and individual reflections of life as a POW.
-Life Behind the Wire looks at these individual’s experiences to illustrate how the POW experience has changed throughout American military history as well as how POW perspectives fit into the larger narratives of war.
+Visitors explored artifacts, archival materials, photographs, and oral histories that examined international laws pertaining to POWs, day-to-day life in a prisoner of war camp, and individual reflections of life as a POW.
+Life Behind the Wire looked at these individual’s experiences to illustrate how the POW experience has changed throughout American military history as well as how POW perspectives fit into the larger narratives of war.